kraasch/renamer/README.md

 This is work in progress.
 This program is

-  - powerful: interprets small input,
+  - powerful: interprets little input to do big things,
   - risky: might delete by renaming,
   - not tested enough yet.